 - Code on display - Error message - Signal Name of Alarm and Cause Solution - No code - Ground F Ground fault of photovoltaic generator: The alarm is generated when a leakage current to ground is detected in the DC section of the system.
 Measure the insulation resistance using a megohmmeter positioned in the photovoltaic field (positive terminal short-circuited at the negative pole) compared to ground.
 The measurement is strongly influenced by the environmental conditions, so must be taken under the same conditions in which the error occurred.
 If the value measured is lower than 1 megaohm, a check must be carried out by a technician/installer on the photovoltaic generator to identify and eliminate the problem.
-If the value measured is higher than 1 megaohm and the error signal persists, contact customer assistance. - Vellow I FD Jamn Lack of linkage of the new component: The components inside the inverter (e.g. display, fuse board, communication and control board, etc.) are not inter-linked.
-This occurs following the replacement of one of the components inside the inverter. uns manuar).
-NATION SET COUNTRY or NO NATION: Indicates that in the installation phase the grid standard was not set on the inverter.
+If the value measured is higher than 1 megaohm and the error signal persists, contact customer assistance. - No code - NEW COMPONENT REFUSED! - Yellow LED lamp.
+Lack of linkage of the new component: The components inside the inverter (e.g. display, fuse board, communication and control board, etc.) are not inter-linked.
+This occurs following the replacement of one of the components inside the inverter. uns manuar). - No code - SET COUNTRY or NO NATION - No LED SET COUNTRY or NO NATION: Indicates that in the installation phase the grid standard was not set on the inverter.
 Set the grid standard of the country of installation following the instructions given in this manual for the inverter.
-If the signal persists also following setting the grid standard contact customer assistance.
-Vac absent: The inverter displays the "Vac absent" message when it does not record output voltage (AC side).
+If the signal persists also following setting the grid standard, contact customer assistance. - No code - Vac absent - Yellow LED Vac absent: The inverter displays the "Vac absent" message when it does not record output voltage (AC side).
 Check the grid voltage on the inverter's AC terminal block.
 Should it be absent, check any protection work on the line and the presence of grid voltage on the supply point. - No code - Mem. broken - Yellow LED when it records a communication problem with the me- Remove the memory board and check the welding of all the connector's terminals.
-Subsequently reinsert the memory board and check that it is correctly inserted into the dedicated slot If the signal persists also following the above checks, contact customer assistance.
-No codeAwaiting sunGreen LED lamp.
-Awaiting sun: The inverter displays the "awaiting sun" message when, following a W001 and/or W002 notice, the voltage from the photovoltaic generator is less than the activation voltage (Vstart). - W001 - Sun Low - Yellow LED Insufficient irradiation (Low input voltage on switching on the inverter): Incorrect configuration of the PV generator or an "on the limit" configuration for the inverter's minimum input voltage.
-If it does not exceed Vstart, check for the presence of sufficient irrediction and the correct composition of the system. - W002 - Input UV - Yellow LED Insufficient irradiation (Low input voltage on switching off): Incorrect configuration of the photovoltaic generator or an "on the limit" configuration for the inverter's minimum input voltage. - If it does not exceed Vstart, check for the presence of suffi- - W003 Parameters of grid voltage outside range: This error signal occurs when during the inverter's normal operation the grid parameters exceed the limits set by the operator: - Grid voltage absent (after the signal the inverter goes to "Vac Absent") - Unstable grid voltage (down or up) Unstable grid frequency Check the grid voltage on the inverter.
-Should it be absent, check for absence of grid voltage on the supply point.
-If, on the other hand, the voltage tends to rise (when the inverter is connected) there is high line or grid impedance.
-Check the grid voltage also on the supply.
-If it is high, it means that there is high grid impedance.
-In this case, ask the operator to adjust the grid voltage.
-If the operator authorises a change to the inverter's parameters, agree the new limits with customer assistance If the voltage at the point of supply is much lower than that measured on the inverter, it is necessary to adjust the line (inverter-contactor).
-If the voltage and the grid frequency come back within the limits (also when the inverter is connected to the grid) contact customer assistance - W009 - Empty Table - Yellow LED Characterisation board for the wind generator not compiled (only WIND models) (only WIND models)
+Subsequently reinsert the memory board and check that it is correctly inserted into the dedicated slot If the signal persists also following the above checks, contact customer assistance. - No code - Awaiting sun - Green LED lamp.
+Awaiting sun: The inverter displays the "awaiting sun" message when, following a W001 and/or W002 notice, the voltage from the photovoltaic generator is less than the activation voltage (Vstart). irradiation and the correct composition of the system. - If it exceeds Vstart, contact customer assistance - Sun Low - Yellow LED Insufficient irradiation (Low input voltage on switching on the inverter): Incorrect configuration of the PV generator or an "on the limit" configuration for the inverter's minimum input voltage.
+If it does not exceed Vstart, check for the presence of sufficient irradiation and the correct composition of the system.
+If it exceeds Vstart, contact customer assistance - Input UV Insufficient irradiation (Low input voltage on switching off): Incorrect configuration of the photovoltaic generator or an "on the limit" configuration for the inverter's minimum input voltage. - If it does not exceed Vstart, check for the presence of suffi- - W003 - Grid Fail - Yellow LED Parameters of grid voltage outside range: This error signal occurs when during the inverter's normal operation the grid parameters exceed the limits set by the operator: - Grid voltage absent (after the signal the inverter goes to "Vac Absent") - Unstable grid voltage (down or up) Unstable grid frequency - W009 - Empty Table - Yellow LED Characterisation board for the wind generator not compiled (only WIND models) (only WIND models)